DedalusProject/dedalus/docs/machines/savio/savio.rst

 ***************************************************************************

 Installing on the SAVIO cluster is pretty straightforward, as many things can be loaded via modules.
-First, load the following modules.:
+First, load the following modules.

   module purge
   module load intel